-I first learned filmmaking skills in a one-year extra-curricula course at La Trobe University in the late 1970s.
-Before going on to making short documentaries, I developed and delivered two Latin American History and Social Change through Film courses in the History Department (Institute of Latin American Studies) at La Trobe University (1990s).
+I first learned film making skills in a one-year extra-curricula course at La Trobe University in the late 1970s.
+Before going on to make a couple of short documentaries, I developed and delivered two Latin American History and Social Change through Film courses in the History Department (Institute of Latin American Studies) at La Trobe University (1990s).
+I studied part-time to gain an Advanced Diploma of Professional Screenwriting (Film, TV, Digital Media), RMIT in 2001.

 I am a full member of Writers Victoria and enjoy their professional development courses.
-I was — a long time ago — a member of the Board of Directors of Open Channel (2004–2005), which offers community-based film training opportunities and services in Victoria.
-I have reviewed, researched and created study guides of work by other creative artists.
+I have reviewed, researched and created study guides of work by other creative artists (see select publications below).

 Performance: film and theatre